WillowKrick/DerpibooruDownloadR/README.md

 # DerpibooruDownloadR
 ## intro:
+### here is a html file that you can use it download pictures from derpibooru.
+## version of history
 ### v23.07.18.01
-#### here is a html file that you can use it download pictures from derpibooru.
 #### you can use list download for artist.
 #### notice that you must input at least one artist;
 #### use tags download only for once you input or every single artist in your download list.